-Bulgaria: BEH’s rating at BB with stable outlook28.
-December 2020. / SEE Energy News
+Bulgaria: BEH’s rating at BB with stable outlook, SEE Energy News

 Fitch Ratings has affirmed Bulgarian Energy Holding’s (BEH) senior unsecured debt, including 550 million euros (due 2021) and 600 million euros (due 2025) bonds, at BB-.
 Fitch Ratings has affirmed BEH’s long-term foreign- and local-currency Issuer Default Ratings (IDR) at BB with a stable outlook.

 The IDR of BEH reflects its standalone credit profile (SCP) of b+, which is notched up twice for strong links with its sole owner, the Bulgarian state (BBB/Stable) to arrive at the BB IDR.
 The senior unsecured rating, which is notched down once from the IDR, reflects a high share of debt at subsidiaries resulting in structural subordination of bondholders at the BEH level.

 BEH is the largest utility in Bulgaria and has an integrated business profile.
 In 2019 the group generated 26 TWh of electricity, of which 65 % was from nuclear (NPP Kozloduy), 26 % from lignite (TPP Maritsa East 2) and 9 % from hydro power plants (NEK), leading to a low carbon exposure.
 Beyond generation the group is active in more stable electricity transmission (ESO) and gas transmission and transit (Bulgartransgaz), which contributed 30 % to the group’s reported EBITDA in 2019, supporting its credit profile.
 BEH is present also in electricity and gas supply (NEK and Bulgargaz, respectively), excavates lignite (Mini Maritsa) and indirectly controls a telecom business (Bulgartel).